myklst/terraform-provider-acme/README.md

 ## Documentation

-This is a forked, reworked repository of Terraform ACME provider by vancluever to provide backoff retry functionalities.
+This is a submodule repository of Terraform ACME provider by vancluever.
 Documentation for this provider can be found at [Terraform ACME Provider](https://registry.terraform.io/providers/vancluever/acme/latest/docs)

+## Why Patch

+To make use repository of Terraform ACME provider by vancluever and customize backoff retry functionalities when ordering/revoking/making challange to certificates.

+Facing issue unable to apply the patch, mean that the version might changed or the patch files has beend modified.

+If the version of Terraform ACME provider by vancluever has been changes, you might need to patch agains.

 ## Retryable Errors

 Add retryable errors under `./acme/errorlist.go` such as API limiting and throttling.

-## How to Patch

-1) Please review the Makefile.

-2) Perform the following steps sequentially:

-    1) Execute `make git-submodule-update`.

-    2) Execute `make copy-submodule`.

-    3) If necessary, apply patches before editing by running `make patch-file`.
-Proceed to edit the submodule located in the directory "submodule/acme".

-    4) After editing, utilize `make copy-docs-main` and `make cp-read-main` to transfer the docs directory and README file to the main directory.

-    5) Finally, use `create-patch` to generate patch files.
-Ensure to customize the command based on your requirements.